gevent/gevent/doc/intro.rst

 method schedules a switch to the greenlet that will happen as soon as the current greenlet gives up control.
 If there is more than one active event, they will be executed one by one, in an undefined order.

-If there was an error during execution it won't escape greenlet's boundaries.
-An unhandled error results in a stacktrace being printed complemented by failed function signature and arguments:
+If there is an error during execution it won't escape greenlet's boundaries.
+An unhandled error results in a stacktrace being printed, complemented by the failed function's signature and arguments:

     >>> gevent.spawn(lambda : 1/0)
     >>> gevent.sleep(1)